 ASN: Calcium Score Predicts CVD Risk in Kidney Disease

-Explain that in patients with chronic kidney disease (CKD), coronary artery calcification predicted the risk of cardiovascular disease (CVD) events, especially in those with no history of CVD.
-Point out that a coronary artery calcification (CAC) score …
+Explains that in patients with chronic kidney disease (CKD), coronary artery calcification predicted the risk of cardiovascular disease (CVD) events, especially in those with no history of CVD.
+Points out that a coronary artery calcification (CAC) score …

 News Story #4

 Intensive Type 1 Diabetes Therapy Lowers Kidney Failure Risk

 November 12, 2011 (Philadelphia, Pennsylvania) — Intensive therapy for type 1 diabetes mellitus lowers the long-term risk for impaired glomerular filtration rate (GFR), a predictor of end-stage kidney disease and a risk factor for cardiovascular …